Turning your pension into an income

 Buying yourself protection against inflation is a worthwhile investment, as if you live a long time, you will find that your fixed income stretches less far each year.

-However, if you opt for an annuity that increases each year with inflation, you’ll get a much lower rate at the outset.
+However, if you opt for an annuity that increases each year with inflation, you’ll get a much lower annual payment at the outset.

 You may be able to get higher rates if you have a health condition, or you’re a smoker.
 These can be around 10% more for a smoker, and much higher for people with serious health conditions.